PhotonLang/photon-docs/src/getting_started.md

 The `SAVE` statement saves the `IO` attached to our identifier to a specified file-path. `TOSYS` exists to make it clear that we are saving it to our system rather than an identifier.

 The `CLOSE` statement is good practice to use when you are finished with an image as it removes it from the environment, allowing you to use the same identifier name again.

+Identifiers in Photon silently fail when assigning them to new images, allowing them to act like normal variables in other popular languages.